Registration for Special Circumstances

 If you are a new citizen of the United States and you live in San Francisco, you can register to vote online or submit a paper Voter Registration Form.
 Visit the Registration Basics page.

 If you become a citizen after the registration deadline for an election, you may register and vote at the Department of Elections’ office in City Hall, Room 48, until 8 p.m. on Election Day.
 Visit the Vote at a Voting Center page.

 Non-citizen Voters (Board of Education Elections)

 In the November 8, 2016, Consolidated General Election, San Francisco voters approved Proposition N: Non-Citizen Voting in School Board Elections by a vote of 54% to 46%.

-Proposition N is a Charter amendment that extends the voting rights in San Francisco School Board elections to non-citizen residents of San Francisco who are of legal voting age, not in prison or on parole for a felony conviction, and who are parents, legal guardians, or legally recognized caregivers of children under the age of 19 living in San Francisco.
+Proposition N is a Charter amendment that extends the voting rights in San Francisco School Board elections to non-citizen residents of San Francisco who are of legal voting age, not in prison for a felony conviction, and who are parents, legal guardians, or legally recognized caregivers of children under the age of 19 living in San Francisco.

 Voters who Miss the Registration Deadline

 If you missed the deadline to register to vote, it’s not too late!

 Conditional Voter Registration (CVR), which became operative on January 1, 2017, extends the existing 15-day registration deadline in California to eligible voters.
 During the 14 days prior to and including Election Day, San Franciscans who missed the registration deadline can visit a voting center or polling place to register and cast a provisional CVR ballot.
 For more information, visit our Conditional Voter Registration and Provisional Voting page.